SY20-21 Empowerment Zone High School ESL Teacher

 - Ensure that instruction meets the needs of all students, including students with special needs, English Language Learners, and students performing below grade level

 - Build relationships and communicate regularly with students and their families to solicit input and share academic progress

 - Engage in learning about issues of racism, diversity, equity, and inclusion in education to examine your own biases; reflect on how those biases affect you, your students, and their families; and plan and deliver instruction in a culturally responsive way

 - Participate in and learn from regular professional development opportunities before and during the school year

-- Experience teaching Science at the middle and/or high school level preferred
+- Experience teaching ESL at the middle and/or high school level preferred

-- Appropriate content/program area educator license (Biology, Chemistry, or Physics) and grade level licensure from the Massachusetts Department of Elementary and Secondary Education preferred
+- Appropriate content/program area educator license (ESL) and grade level licensure from the Massachusetts Department of Elementary and Secondary Education preferred

 - Experience as an active anti-racist or advocate for equity preferred